Job outlooks for Medical laboratory assistants and related technical occupations

 • Employment growth will lead to a few new positions.

-• Medical laboratory technicians and pathologists' assistants mainly work in the following sectors:
+• Medical laboratory assistants and related technical occupations mainly work in the following sectors:

-The employment outlook will be good for Medical laboratory technicians and pathologists' assistants (NOC 3212) in the West Coast - Northern Peninsula - Labrador region for the 2022-2024 period.
+The employment outlook will be Moderate for medical laboratory assistants and related technical occupations (NOC 33101) in the Northwest region for the 2025-2027 period.

 The following factors contributed to this outlook: